-The Company did not have any operating loss and tax credit carry forwards available for tax purposes.
-For the years ended December 2022, 2021, and 2020, the Company's income taxes incurred in current and prior years that will be available for recoupment in the event of future net losses were as follows (in thousands):
+The Company did not have any operating loss, tax credit or CAMT credit carry forwards available for tax purposes.
+For the years ended December 31, 2024, 2023, and 2022, the Company had no income taxes incurred in current and prior years that will be available for recoupment in the event of future net losses.